TikTok Tips & Strategies

 Here’s where you bring everything together.
 In the upload screen, you can select multiple videos to stitch together into a new timeline.

 • Trim if necessary.
-You can make minor adjustments to the start and end of each clip right from this screen before moving on.
-For most cases, you can skip this and do it in the next step.
+You can make minor adjustments to the start and end of each clip right from this screen before moving on, but most cases allow for this adjustment to be done in the next step.

 • Tap "Next" in the bottom right corner.
 TikTok will now process and combine these clips into a single video timeline in its editor.